sferencz82/angular/server/README.md

    dotnet restore
    dotnet run
    ```
-3. Open `http://localhost:5000/swagger` (or the port shown in the console) to try the endpoints.
+3. Open `http://localhost:5000/` (or the port shown in the console) to try the endpoints; you will land on the Swagger UI by default.

 CORS is open by default to simplify local frontend integration.